Search

 ST2-100

 Fragaria vesca.
 Open Pollinated.
 Alexandria Strawberry.
 The plant produces excellent yields of juicy, bright red strawberries from seeds the very first year if started early enough in the spring.
+It is a popular everbearing alpine strawberry variety prized for its sweet, aromatic, deep scarlet-red berries.
 These Alpine strawberries don't have runners, so they are perfect for containers, window boxes, and patio gardening.
 The leaves make excellent herbal tea with woodruff leaves.
 Suitable for containers, rock gardens, and edging plants.
 Kids love them.
 An excellent choice for home gardens.
 United States Department of Agriculture, PI 551826.
 A variety from the USA.

 $4.00 $3.50